 The challenge lies in that talent does not come cheap.
 To keep costs under control, entrepreneurs have to find affordable talent that has a neck for multi-tasking and holding down many requirements in the business.

-This requires entrepreneurs finding individuals that share their vision and are also building their reputation and skill, willing to sacrifice and invest themselves in the growth of the business for mutual benefit.
+This requires entrepreneurs to find individuals that share their vision and are also building their reputation and skill, willing to sacrifice and invest themselves in the growth of the business for mutual benefit.

 This is not an easy task, albeit a very necessary one.
 With early business funding, many businesses mistakenly chose to forego this step and higher established employees.
 A lot of them too.

-Not only does this skyrocket fixed costs by way of salaries and put a strain on cash-flows, it’s a missed opportunity to align company talent with organizational culture.
+Not only does this skyrocket fixed costs by way of salaries and put a strain on cash flows, but it’s also a missed opportunity to align company talent with organizational culture.
 It brings individuals who feel accomplished and therefore come with their own values into the business.